Get Help Today. (800) 516-4357

 Repeated oxycodone abuse carries a variety of health risks, including the risk of overdose.
 This generally involves taking too much OxyContin (and other drugs that may have a stacking effect), which can result in severe respiratory depression, stopped heart, and coma.

-If this does occur, it should be treated as a medical emergency.
+1. Treat it as a medical emergency.
 The faster a person receives treatment, the less likely they are to experience permanent harm.
-Call 911 immediately and stay by the person’s side.

-Further medical treatment is needed even if naloxone is given, so always call 911.
+4. Stay until help arrives.
 The naloxone dose could wear off, and the opioid overdose could return in some cases.
 Medical personnel will treat the person accordingly, ensuring the overdose stays at bay.

 Recognizing When Misuse Has Progressed to Addiction